SidB16/ENG4000-Team-A-F/docs/final/finalDocumentation.md

 We would like to acknowledge, appreciate and  thank everyone involved in helping our team succeed in our Capstone journey, you have all had a role in making this product possible.

-Franz Newland: for taking us under his wings after a rushed proposal submission and approval at the start of them.
+<b>Franz Newland: </b> for taking us under his wings after a rushed proposal submission and approval at the start of them.
 You were a true mentor and support system for the team, we cannot appreciate all your technical, emotional and logistic support enough.

 Stakeholders: for educating us on the circumstances under which the health care systems in the United States, Canada and India are operating, their distinct challenges and strengths.
 For always making time to consult on our medical and infrastructure related queries.
 For providing feedback on the practicality of our final design and so much more.
 Nimesh Joshi: for explaining how pneumatics work, providing technical feedback on the feasibility and appropriateness of our final design in the mechanical engineering perspective.
 Thank you tons for helping us make an essential part of our 3D model, proof our concept once ready and always being a phone call away to provide all types of engineering support.